Free investment calculators — no signup required

 Open Interest: Where Smart Money Sits

-Open Interest is the number of contracts that haven't been closed.
+If you have ever asked what open interest means in an options chain, it is simply the number of contracts that haven't been closed.
 High OI at specific strikes reveals where the market has concentrated positions — often acting as support/resistance.
+Understanding the difference between volume vs open interest in options is key here: volume resets daily, while open interest accumulates and shows lasting commitment.

 The max pain theory: the stock tends to move toward the strike with the highest OI at expiration (because that's where option sellers profit most).
 While not always accurate, it's a useful reference point for weekly options traders.